Notes

 5 / 15

-Mention whether it is physical or chemical changes:- Burning of Liquefied Petroleum Gas (LPG)
+Mention whether it is a physical or chemical changes: -Evaporation of petrol

 6 / 15